galaxyg0n/SQL_Projects/README.md

 ```
 The website should now be live on http://localhost:8000/

-Feel free to contact the authors in case of confussion or errors :)
+Feel free to contact the authors in case of confusion or errors :)

 ---